 Words can’t even begin to describe the emotion that filled out little Subaru that night.
 Our emotion was followed by a long family discussion about the children of Costa Rica and the need.

 All of these years later the face of the soaking wet unnamed boy will not leave us.
-It is simply something that has led to many sleepless nights and also been a huge part of us answering the call to begin “The House of Hope.”
+It is simply something that has led to many sleepless nights and also been a huge part of us answering the call to begin “Kids of Costa Rica.”
 This journey is now underway.